Basilica of Our Lady of Consolation, Táriba

-Its history goes back to the hermitage built in the early times by the Augustinians who needed a church of sufficient hierarchy and dimensions sufficient for a growing parish as well as pilgrims.
-The priest Francisco Martínez de Espinoza, curate and vicar of the Villa of San Cristóbal, began the construction of the first temple dedicated to the Virgin of Táriba on 19 August 1690, which would later also be replaced.
+The Catholic priest Francisco Martínez de Espinoza, curate and vicar of the Villa of San Cristóbal, began the construction of the first temple dedicated to the Virgin of Táriba on 19 August 1690, which would later also be replaced.

 The present church is dedicated to Our Lady of Consolation, patron of the state Táchira.
 Pope John XXIII gave it the title of minor basilica, as a work of Monsignor Miguel Ignacio Briceño Picón and due to the efforts made by Monsignor Alejandro Fernández Feo during the period of 1904 and 1913.
 It was remodeled under the administration of Monsignor Alejandro Figueroa Medina for the approaching date of the canonical coronation of the virgin.

 The basilica was critically rebuilt in the 1960s due to the contributions of Martín Marciales Moncada.